- Optical Scan Paper Ballots – voted by mail and at polling places

-Using paper ballots, after writing in the name of the candidate, connect the head and tail of the arrow next to the write-in space.
+Using paper ballots, after writing in the name of the candidate, fill in the oval next to the write-in space.

 Using a touch screen is different.
 Simply touch the screen in the write-in space area and a screen that looks like a keyboard will appear for you to type the name of the write-in candidate.
 After typing the name, select the “OK” button for the touch screen to record your write-in vote.
 This will bring you back to the candidate contest screen and you should see the name you typed and a check mark in the circle next to the name.